mnz1988/naderbot/README.md

-# Make TON Telegram Mini App 6: Check if User Joined Telegram Channel or Group
+# Telegram Mini App : Check if User Joined Telegram Channel or Group

-Welcome to the sixth guide in the **Make TON Telegram Mini App** series!
-This project demonstrates how to create a Telegram Mini App that checks if a user has joined a specific Telegram channel or group using Next.js 14, TypeScript, and Tailwind CSS.
+This project demonstrates how to create a Telegram Mini App that checks if a user has joined a specific Telegram channel or group using Next.js, TypeScript, and Tailwind CSS.

 ## Project Overview